 Love an inspirational quote, or maybe there’s a song that summed up your year?
 You can add some quotes or lyrics next to your photos.

 If you want your pictures to do the talking instead, we have loads of layouts you can experiment with.
 You could use an informal mosaic style for lots of cosy family shots or try a single-photo page layout to show off a stunning landscape

 Wrap it up

-A great way to wrap up your yearbook is by looking back on your 2018 in numbers.
-You could create a page with the number of countries you’ve visited, the gigs you’ve been to or all the new words your little one has picked up this year.
+A great way to wrap up your yearbook is by looking back on your 2020 in numbers.
+You could create a page with the number of projects you’ve completed you’ve visited, the places you’ve been to in your neighbourhood or all the new words your little one has picked up this year.

 We’d love to see your yearbook creations.
-Share them with us using #albelli, or give your friends some photo book ideas by clicking the icons below to share this blog on social.
+Share them with us using #bonusprint, or give your friends some photo book ideas by clicking the icons below to share this blog on social.